-- (3) Countable support iteration of non-definable proper forcings of length ω_2 over a model of CH.
-This approach could work, however a model of $\mathfrak{i} < \mathfrak{a}$ obtained by this method will also be a model of $\omega_1 = \mathfrak{d} < \mathfrak{a}$, (since $\mathfrak{d} \leq \mathfrak{i}$) thus solving the problem of Roitman, which is considered to be one of the hardest problems on the theory of cardinal invariants. - (4) Forcing with ultrapowers and iterating along a template.
-The method of forcing with ultrapowers and iterating along a template was introduced by S. Shelah in [47] to build models of $\mathfrak{d} < \mathfrak{a}$ and $\mathfrak{u} < \mathfrak{a}$.
-This is a very powerful method that has been very useful and has been successfully applied to this day.
-Unfortunately, it seems that all forcings obtained using this method, tend to increase \mathfrak{i} for the same reason they increase \mathfrak{a} .
+- obtained using this method, tend to increase i for the same reason they increase a.
 To learn more about this powerful method, see [9, 10, 8, 22, 38, 18, 16]. - (5) Short finite support iterations over models of MA.
 Performing a finite support iteration of length ω_1 over a model of MA (for example) is a powerful method to add "small witnesses" of some cardinal invariants while keeping others large.
-Models obtained in this way are often called "dual models" (see [13] for several interesting results and applications of this methods).
-In [2] a dual model was constructed to add a small maximal independent family in order to build a model of $\mathfrak{i} < non(\mathcal{N})$.
+Models obtained in this way are often called "dual models" (see [13] for several interesting results and applications of these methods).
+In [2] a dual model was constructed to add a small maximal independent family in order to build a model of $i < non(\mathcal{N})$.
 Unfortunately, it is not clear how one could avoid adding a small MAD family with this method.
-Moreover, it seems likely that the principle $\Diamond{\mathfrak{d}}$ of M. Hrušák will hold in this models6 (see [27]).
+Moreover, it seems likely that the principle \Diamond_0 of M. Hrušák will hold in these models6 (see [27]).

-In principle, it could be possible to construct a model of $i < \mathfrak{a}$ using matrix iterations (see [7], [11] and [39]) to learn more about this method), but one would need to be very careful in order to avoid problems like in the points 1 and 5 above.
+In principle, it could be possible to construct a model of i < a using matrix iterations (see [7], [11] and [39] to learn more about this method), but one would need to be very careful in order to avoid problems like in the points 1 and 5 above.

 Acknowledgement.
-The authors would like to thank Michael Hrušák for his valuable comments regarding the topic of the paper.
+The authors would like to thank Michael Hrušák for his valuable comments regarding the topic of the paper and the anonymous referee for many helpful comments which significantly improved the quality of the manuscript.